Movin' On (CeCe Peniston song)

-"Movin' On" is a song by American musician CeCe Peniston, released on July 23, 1996, as the lead single from her third studio album, I'm Movin' On (1996).
-The track is produced by Dave Hall and charted at number twenty-nine on the US Billboard R&B chart.
+"Movin' On" is a song by American musician CeCe Peniston, released on July 23, 1996, by A&M Records, as the lead single from her third studio album, I'm Movin' On (1996).
+The track is co-written and produced by Dave Hall and charted at number twenty-nine on the US Billboard R&B chart.
 It also reached number 83 on the Billboard Hot 100.
 A remixed version of the song peaked at number ten on the Billboard Hot Dance Music/Maxi-Singles Sales chart and entered the top 30 in Japan.